lindenmp/rs-fMRI/README.md

 #### Usage (MASSIVE)
 - `$ ./MASSIVE_Job.sh`
-- `$ ./MASSIVE_Job_M3.sh`

-This script submits an array slurm job for processing multiple participants at once on M2 or M3.
+This script submits an array slurm job for processing multiple participants at once on M3.

 ## qc